-There was a substantial skew in the geographic distribution of studies, with most published data being from north and western Europe Fig~\ref{fig1}; the top ten countries in terms of number of publications were in this area, despite it making up less than 30\% of the distributional range of the species.
-The UK has published a large number of papers 163 almost double the next country while Spain is next on the list with 63 papers.
-Russia has only 6 papers despite having by far the largest otter population while China has published 0 papers in despite \textit{Lutra lutra} having a range far larger than any other country.
-In general the number of papers published in Europe far exceeded the numbers published in Asia despite the fact far more of \textit{Lutra lutra's} range is in Asia (Eurasian Otter (Lutra lutra) | IUCN/SSC Otter Specialist Group, 2021).
-Somewhat surprisingly this bias is not accounted for by language barriers tentative searches in Chinese and Russian yielded few papers.
-However, the subjects covered in those articles further demonstrated the differences in the threats that \textit{Lutra lutra} faces in Asia as opposed to Europe there were articles about the fur trade a threat that is virtually non-existent in Europe and consequently is not covered in any of the 700 articles covered in this review (Basnet et al., 2020).
-South Korea is the most productive nation outside of Europe with 30 papers making it the 9th most prolific country genetics has featured heavily in South Korean papers and has certainly added great deal of information it however represents a small and relatively isolated part of the Asian distribution, and more information form central Asia is vital if we are to effectively conserve the otter in these areas.
+There was a substantial skew in the geographic distribution of studies, with most published data being from north and western Europe Fig~\ref{fig1}; the top ten countries in terms of publications account for only 7% of the species range as defined by the IUCN but 67% of the total publications.
+There has been 163 papers published about the UK, more than double the next country, Spain (63 papers).
+Only 6 papers have considered otters in Russia, despite it having by far the largest otter population and it accounting for 43% of the range while no papers have been published in China despite \textit{Lutra lutra} having the second highest proportion of the range 14%, 10|% larger than the next highest country .
+In general, the number of papers published in Europe far exceeded the numbers published in Asia, despite the fact far more of \textit{Lutra lutra's} range is in Asia (Eurasian Otter (Lutra lutra) | IUCN/SSC Otter Specialist Group, 2021).
+However, the subjects covered in those few articles further demonstrated the differences in the threats that \textit{Lutra lutra} faces in Asia compared to Europe, e.g. there were articles about the fur trade, a threat that is virtually non-existent in Europe and consequently is not covered in any of the 798 articles covered in this review (Basnet et al., 2020).
+Outside of Europe, most papers were published regarding South Korea, with 30 papers.
+Genetics featured heavily in South Korean papers and while these have added valuable knowledge it is a small and relatively isolated part of the Asian distribution.
+More information from central Asia is vital if we are to effectively conserve the otter in these areas.

-The uneven sampling of lutra lutra’s range is replicated even in the most heavily sampled areas, Western Europe is the most studied part of the range but even in Europe the UK has twice the publications of the next most prolific nation with a 168 papers accounting for almost 23% of the total literature on Lutra lutra despite its small size relative the rest of Europe.
-With this huge body of literature, the UK should in theory be well covered across the entire territory however, we find this is not the case figure? shows that there are counties that have received almost no publications over the last 30 years.
-Furthermore, most counties are covered in only a small number of topics namely the health and Population this is due these topics being the focus of the roadkill collection studies organised jointly between the Environment agency and Cardiff University.
-These studies have provided a unique insight into the otter population of the UK but many of these studies have been offshoots of the same data set meaning they are totally independent from each other therefore some counties have only really been part of one study in over 40 years.
+Even within the UK the most intensively studied country overall, we find large areas (counties) that had received almost no publications over the last 70 years (Figure X).
+Furthermore, only a small number of topics (namely Health and Population) have been covered in most counties.
+This is due these topics being the focus of the roadkill collection studies organised jointly between the Environment agency and Cardiff University.
+These studies have provided a unique insight into the otter population of the UK but many of these studies have been offshoots of the same data set meaning they are not totally independent from each other; therefore, some counties have only really been part of one study in over 40 years.